sophiamartinez/digitizedsalome/_texts/salome.md

 title: Salome
 author: Oscar Wilde
 publication-date: 1967
-source: "add works cited entry"
+source: Wilde, Oscar.
+Salome.
+Trans.
+Lord Alfred Douglas.
+Illus.
+Aubrey Beardsley.
+Dover, NY, 1967.
 ---

 >SCENE- A great terrace in the Palace of Herod, set above the banqueting-hall.
 Some soldiers are leaning over the balcony.
 To the right there is a gigantic staircase, to the left, at the back, an old cistern surrounded by a wall of green bronze.
 The moon is shining very brightly.

 **THE YOUNG SYRIAN**

-- {:.indent-3}How beautiful is the Princess Salome to-night!
+ {:.indent-3}How beautiful is the Princess Salome to-night!

 **THE PAGE OF HERODIAS**
 Look at the moon.
 How strange the moon seems!
 She is like a woman rising from a tomb.
 She is like a dead woman.
 One might fancy she was looking for dead things.